Business Partner

 This tab introduces flexibility by customizing document type assignments to invoices, orders, shipments and receipts, specifically based on the business partner.

-This functionality provides granular control over assigning transactional documents, overriding the default document type configured at the organization level.
+This functionality lets you assign a specific document type to each transaction — order, invoice, shipment, or receipt — based on the business partner, overriding the organization's default settings.
 This is useful since each country, region, and even each company may use different types of documents with their respective printable and even personalized sequence numbers.

 When a transaction document (order, invoice, shipment or receipt) is created and linked to a business partner, the system first checks the Document Type Tab for the correct configuration.
 This setup can significantly enhance the user experience when documents are created repeatedly.